As a condition of enrollment in GW Law, every student is required to comply with the academic regulations below.

 Transfer students enrolling at the Law School may not register on a CR/NC basis in any course regularly graded on a letter-graded basis; however, such students may take up to a total of 8 credits in courses regularly graded on a CR/NC or H/P/LP/NC basis.
 In exceptional circumstances, the dean of students may authorize a transfer student to exceed the 8 credit maximum.
 Such authorization shall be made in writing, in advance of the semester or session in which the registration is planned.

 Written examinations are held at the end of most courses.
-Every student is required to take the regular examinations at their scheduled dates and times unless excused.
-If a student fails to take an examination, a grade of F will be recorded unless the student has been excused from the examination or has obtained the dean of students’ permission to drop the course.
-No excuse for absence will be granted except by the dean of students and then only for illness or other emergency.
+Every student is required to take the regular examinations at their scheduled dates and times.
+If a student fails to take an examination, a grade of F will be recorded unless the student has been excused from the examination or has obtained permission from the Dean of Students Office to drop the course.
+The Dean of Students Office will grant an examination excusal only for a documented illness or other documented emergency.
 Travel or scheduling conflicts do not constitute an emergency, nor do multiple examinations on the same date or examinations on several consecutive dates.
-Application for excuse must be made in writing as soon as possible but not later than one month after the date of the examination.
+The request for excusal must be made during the examination period and the supporting documents must be submitted to the Dean of Students Office no later than one month after the date of the examination.

 As indicated in course descriptions, many courses are graded on the basis of research papers, appellate briefs, drafting assignments, litigation exercises, negotiation exercises, oral arguments, oral presentations, problem assignments, projects, short papers, simulations, or writing assignments.